tompscanlan/openmeet/Distributed Meetup Platform.md

 There's growing interest in decentralized and self-hosted alternatives to big tech platforms.
 The success of platforms like Mastodon demonstrates a market for distributed social technologies.
 The events industry remains substantial, indicating potential for adoption.

 ## Technical Feasibility
 This could be implemented as a server application written in a language like Rust, Go, or Node.js for efficiency and ease of deployment.
-It would use CouchDB for data replication between instances.
+It would use Cassandra for data replication between instances.
 A REST API would allow for custom frontends, with a default web interface provided.

 Key components:
 1. Server application for hosting events and user data
-2. CouchDB instances for syncing between nodes
+2. Cassandra instances for syncing between nodes
 3. Federation protocol for instance communication
 4. Web interface for users to interact with the platform